-In April 2015 the Early Years Pupil Premium became available to some children who are already in receipt of 3 and 4 year-old funding.
+The Early Years Pupil Premium is available to some children who are already in receipt of 3 and 4 year-old funding.
 It is an additional supplement and will be used to enhance the opportunities and experiences for these children.